DonaldWhyte/double/README.md

 The `mock_trait!` macro assumes the return types of all the methods in the mocked `trait` implement `Default`.
 This makes it convenient to construct the mock object.
 One can invoke `MockTrait::default()` to construct the mock object and auto-configure it return default values for all methods in one go.

-If a `trait` provides a method that returns a type that _does not_ implement `Default`, then one must generate the mock using `mock_trait_no_default!`.
-This macro generates a mock that does not implement `Default`.
+If a `trait` provides a method that returns a type that _doesn't_ implement `Default`, then one must generate the mock using `mock_trait_no_default!`.
+This macro generates a mock that doesn't implement `Default`.
 Clients must construct instances of the generated mock using `MockTrait::new()`, manually specifying the default return values for each method.

 For example: